jupyterlab/jupyterlab/docs/source/user/interface.rst

-The left sidebar contains a number of commonly-used tabs, such as a file browser, a list of running kernels and terminals, the command palette, and a list of tabs in the main area:
+The left sidebar contains a number of commonly-used tabs, such as a file browser, a list of running kernels and terminals, the command palette, and a list of tabs in the main work area:

 .. image:: images/interface_left.png
    :align: center